gamer-project/gamer/doc/wiki/Installation-related/Installation:-Machine-Configuration-File.md

 cp template.config your_machine.config
 ```

 Please refer to the following sections to set up your machine configuration file.
-And don't forget to set the machine configuration file as the default by the `tool/config/set_settings.sh` command above.

 ### 0. Rules of the configuration file
 * Comments must start with `#`.